What Kidneys Do

 Kidneys help get rid of extra fluid in the body so your body and heart don’t have to manage that extra fluid.

 the body’s level of sodium, potassium and calcium.

-Healthy kidneys produce a hormone called erythropoietin which can trigger bone marrow to make red blood cells which, in turn, help deliver oxygen to the body.
+Healthy kidneys produce a hormone called erythropoietin, which can trigger bone marrow to make red blood cells that help deliver oxygen to the body.